Journaling

 Highlighter ink appears as a softer color than the pen ink, and can add a splash of color without distracting from your notes.

-In GoodNotes, it always falls behind your pen ink so as not to cover up your text.
+In Goodnotes, it always falls behind your pen ink so as not to cover up your text.

 So in addition to highlighting important information, you can also try: